 If you’re not yet sure when and how much time you can devote to your crochet business, start by setting aside certain days and blocks of time to get started, then evaluate from there until you’re comfortable.

-- What is the minimum wage in my area?
+What is the minimum wage in your area

 Every area has a minimum wage; the lowest amount you can be paid for your time, should you work in your community.